peterthorsteinson/cpp_code_snippets/Game_of_life/README.md

 This means that for an M x N size grid the size of the file should be (M x N) + 2 bytes.
 So that the grid may be printed on a terminal screen we will need to limit grid size appropriately.
 The file name is passed to the program as a command-line parameter.

+NOTE: The provided sample input file named input.bin is binary (not ascii or unicode), so it must be viewed in a hex editor to see the data contents.
+The provided input.bin file contains 10 and 10 for the first 2 bytes, followed by 100 bytes that each contain a 0 or a 1.
+If you want to try editing your own input file, you would have to edit it in a hex editor yourself.